kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **DB_ENGINE**

-  Database engine for the transaction database.
+  Database engine for the UTXO and history database.
 The default is `leveldb`.
 Supported alternatives are `rocksdb` and `lmdb`.
 You will need to install the appropriate python package for your engine.
   The value is not case sensitive.
-Note that the current way ElectrumX uses LMDB gives poor performance .
+Note that the current way ElectrumX uses LMDB results in poor performance.
+I intend to improve this.

 * **REORG_LIMIT**